Basement-Renovator/basement-renovator/README.md

 *What about a red one?*

-* This is because Basement Renovator loaded this entity from one of its own xmls without finding a matching one in an `entities2.xml` file.
-That means the type, variant, or subtype in the BR xml is invalid.
+* This is because Basement Renovator loaded this entity from one of its own XMLs without finding a matching one in an `entities2.xml` file.
+That means the type, variant, or subtype in the Basement Renovator XML file is invalid.
 This is a very dangerous error, as loading a room with an unmatched entity will crash the game when it loads the room!
-This will take precendence over the yellow hazard sign, but it may have that problem as well.
+This will take precedence over the yellow hazard sign, but it may have that problem as well.
 (Check the entity's tooltip for more information)

 *What is a hook?*

 * Certain work patterns in Basement Renovator require repeatedly taking an outputted file and performing a manual process on it.
-The most prominent example of this is the AB+ mod [Stage API](https://github.com/Meowlala/BOIStageAPI15) which requires stbs to be converted to lua files in order for it to properly use them.
+The most prominent example of this is the AB+ mod [Stage API](https://github.com/Meowlala/BOIStageAPI15) which requires STBs to be converted to Lua files in order for it to properly use them.
 * As such a process is error prone and tedious, BR allows users to set up lists of scripts that will be executed on relevant files at various points before it finishes processing them.
-  - Save Hook: when a room file is saved, all of these scripts are run with the resulting stb like so: `script.exe "path to file" --save" The bonus --save argument can be used if it's desirable to reuse a single script file.
+  - Save Hook: when a room file is saved, all of these scripts are run with the resulting STB like so: `script.exe "path to file" --save" The bonus --save argument can be used if it's desirable to reuse a single script file.
-    - Stage API uses this to convert stbs to lua files every time you save them
+    - Stage API uses this to convert STBs to Lua files every time you save them
-  - Test Hook: when a room is tested, it is output to an xml file.
-This xml file is passed to a script like so: `script.exe "path to file" --test`
+  - Test Hook: when a room is tested, it is output to an XML file.
+This XML file is passed to a script like so: `script.exe "path to file" --test`
     - Stage API uses this to set up a test room file when testing rooms
 * You can add hooks in File > Set Hooks